What’s the difference between landrace Indicas and heirloom Indicas?

 By contrast to Central Asia, the traditional ganja culture of the tropics enables consumers and farmers to utilize seed from outstanding batches of bud.
 Truly seedless sinsemilla is the exception in places such as Shan State or Laos, because most farmers allow males to drop pollen very briefly so as to have seed for next season.
 In practice, ganja is semi-sensi or all-too-often in much of today’s India is not even that.
 But the fact that batches of ganja can often contain seed is what has allowed for centuries of individual plant selection to be applied to southern drug-type populations.

-Point being, cultivators and afficionados in regions with a long history with ganja such as Manipur or Laos can consistently tell you two things: keep seed from good stuff and cut down males.
+Point being, cultivators and afficionados in regions with a long history with ganja such as Manipur or Laos can consistently tell you two things: cut down the males and keep any seeds from good stuff for next season.
 In the context of sinsemilla, this explains two characteristics for which landrace Sativas are notorious: on the down side, monoecy; and on the up side, high potency.

 The practice of bulk-selection that goes with charas, on the other hand, makes for only a very light selective pressure for potency, tilting the population slightly toward a predominance of Type 1 chemotype / THC-predominant individuals, but with nothing like the intensive pressure necessary to shape the across-the-board Type 1 populations of good Sativa landraces, still less to create a high-potency sinsemilla cultivar such as X18.